This article was written by Nabil Ould-Brahim.

 - Selfie Light To The Rescue!

-Get a Selfie Light like the one here: Selfie Light
+Improve your lighting with a Selfie Light like this one

 - Watch the Tutorial Videos from DJI